netlify/markdown-to-sanity/bin/blogs/2021-03-10-CSS-refactoring-tailwind-part-1.md

   - insights
 tags:
   - CSS
-  - frontend
+  - Frontend
-  - tailwind
+  - Tailwind
-  - engineering
+  - Engineering
 tweet: ""
 format: blog
 relatedposts:
 seo:
   metadescription: In 2021, we're taking on the challenge of refactoring the CSS of our entire UI codebase to Tailwind.
 Learn more about how we're going to achieve this.
   metatitle: From semantic CSS to Tailwind - Refactoring the Netlify UI codebase
-  ogimage: /img/blog/refactoring-tailwind-og.png
+  ogimage: /v3/img/blog/refactoring-tailwind-og.png
 ---

 The [React codebase](/blog/2016/07/26/our-conversion-from-angular-to-react/) that powers [app.netlify.com](https://app.netlify.com) is about five years old.
 During these five years, the focus has mostly been on high-speed growth, as most start-ups do.
 For this reason, what started with organised PostCSS gradually grew to become a complex and entangled global CSS architecture with a lot of specificity and overrides.
 As you might expect, there's a point where the added tech debt it introduces makes it difficult to keep shipping fast without adding any regressions.
 Besides, as the number of frontend developers contributing to the codebase also grows, this kind of CSS architecture becomes even more difficult to work with.